NOTE: HOLD YOUR CURSOR OVER A SLIDE TO STOP IT SCROLLING.

 4.67kms from the start, the route takes a sharp but indistinct right turn, following a stony descent past WP6 and through Zamchiya Village which boasts its own mobile phone mast!
 Once through the village, the scenery improves but there are still some relatively steep and stony patches to negotiate before reaching the village of Mwangazi just beyond the day’s halfway mark.

-Thereafter the route moves into more mountainous terrain, passing Musikavanhu Primary School at which the relay teams and cyclists camp overnight.
-Beyond the school, there is a long and stony climb which taxes both participants and vehicles until Tuzuka School, at 33kms from the start, signals the start of more benign terrain along the ridge with some spectacular views both east and west.
+Thereafter the route moves into more stony and mountainous terrain, passing Musikavanhu Primary School at which the relay teams and cyclists camp overnight.
+Beyond the school, there is a long and rocky climb which taxes both participants and vehicles until Tuzuka School, at 33kms from the start, signals the start of more benign terrain along the ridge with some spectacular views both east and west.

 38kms from the start and at the top of a steep and very rocky rise, suitable only for 4x4 vehicles, an area of stunning miombo woodland offers some very good campsites on the west of the road; Ni3A being the best site, albeit close to the road while Ni3B has limited space but is more secluded (follow the short cyan track to access Ni3B site).
 Although still 3.9kms from the day’s end on a rough and rocky road, it is worth using one of these camps rather than Ni3C which is located less than 2 kms from the day’s end.

 DAY 3: Distance 41.9 kms